What does your poop say about your health? This may sound like a joke, but you can actually learn a lot about your health from your daily doo.

 Stool too hard?

 If you find your stool is too hard or infrequent, you can also talk to your doctor about testing.
 Consider doing a full thyroid panel.
 Also, adding a little magnesium support to your diet can help tremendously.
-I like Ancient Minerals magnesium spray or Natural Calm magnesium.
+I like Ancient Minerals magnesium spray or these magnesium supplements.
+You can also just add magnesium-rich foods to your diet.
+Magnesium draws water into the bowel, making stool softer and easier to eliminate.
+It also relaxes the muscles in the intestinal wall, which helps with constipation.

 Pears are also wonderful – two a day will keep things moving.
 Yoga and abdominal massage are great tools.
 Other people have success using a castor oil pack on their abdomen a few times a week.
 Another trick you can try is to drop 1 drop of Peppermint essential oil into your toilet and sit down.
 It will stimulate your bowels and often result in a movement.